Provincial Small Claims Court Pilot

-Starting in November 2007, provincial small claims court processes at the Vancouver Robson Square and Richmond small claims courts will change.
-As part of a pilot project, all claims filed at the Robson Square court registry will be handled as outlined below.
-Claims up to $5,000 filed at the Richmond court registry (except personal injury) will use the simplified trial process.
+Provincial small claims court processes at the Vancouver Robson Square and Richmond small claims courts changed in 2007.
+As part of a pilot project, all claims filed at the Robson Square court registry are now handled as outlined below.
+Claims up to $5,000 filed at the Richmond court registry (except personal injury) use the simplified trial process.
 These changes form part of a joint justice reform initiative of the Provincial Court and the provincial government.

 Simplified trials for claims up to $5,000 – Robson Square and Richmond Rule 9.1

 A simplified trial is a one-hour streamlined trial before an experienced lawyer who is a justice of the peace, and also is called an adjudicator.
-At Robson Square, all claims up to $5,000, except financial debt claims under Rule 9.2 (see below) and personal injury claims, will be set for simplified trials during the evening.
-At Richmond, all claims up to $5,000 (except personal injury) will be set for simplified trials during business hours.
+At Robson Square, all claims up to $5,000, except financial debt claims under Rule 9.2 (see below) and personal injury claims, are set for simplified trials during the evening.
+At Richmond, all claims up to $5,000 (except personal injury) are set for simplified trials during business hours.

 Each party must file a trial statement (form 33) at the registry at least 14 days before the simplified trial and serve it on each of the other parties at least seven (7) days before the simplified trial.
 The trial statement must include a statement of facts in date order (the order in which the events occurred), a calculation of the amount claimed, copies of the relevant documents, and a list of witnesses with a brief summary of what each witness will say.